 AWS Cloud Design Patterns: a practical example

-Now as a first approach to a disaster recovery of our system, we must have the tools to rebuild everything in a short time.
+Now as the first approach to disaster recovery of our system, we must have the tools to rebuild everything in a short time.
 Here we are helped by these two patterns: Server Swapping and Floating IP Pattern

 The distribution of the workload over multiple front-end servers force us to separate the database service from our initial single-server installation.
 So now we need an approach to DB HA.
 In AWS this is easily achievable with the functionality Multi-Az of RDS.
 This is mentioned in the pattern DB Replication_Pattern.

-Then, in case of an intelligent use of the object storage S3, we must also provide a direct loading of content into S3, to take us the advantage of the scalability of the S3 system (Direct Upload Object Pattern).
-This pattern require more about the direct authentication to the S3.
+Then, in case of intelligent use of the object storage S3, we must also provide a direct loading of content into S3, to take us the advantage of the scalability of the S3 system (Direct Upload Object Pattern).
+This pattern requires more about the direct authentication to the S3.

 Now we are ready and we have a good High Available Solution.
 But we need to consider the security of our solution, so a look at the Functional Firewall Pattern maybe helpful.